Asia steps up virus efforts as second wave of infections strikes

 Outside China -- where the virus was first detected in December and infected more than 80,000 people -- South Korea is the hardest-hit country in Asia with over 8,500 cases.
 While the number of infections in China has been falling for weeks, other countries are seeing the toll gather pace as the highly contagious virus takes hold.

+Prison guards opened fire on inmates in Sri Lanka's north after they tried to break out in protest over a ban on family visits to prevent the spread of the virus.
+Two convicts were killed and six others wounded.

+Authorities also put restrictions on the sale of two malaria treatments in the country amid fears of a run on the drugs after US President Donald Trump tweeted they could be a game changer in the treatment of the Coronavirus.
+Papua New Guinea, which has one confirmed infection, declared a 30-day state of emergency and halted domestic flights and public transport for two weeks.

-Guam confirmed a 68-year-old woman had died of COVID-19, in the first virus-related death in the Pacific..
+Guam, which has 15 cases, confirmed a 68-year-old woman had died of COVID-19 -- the first virus-related death in the Pacific.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)